objectionary/phie/README.md

 More tests are in `src/emu.rs` file.

-Run and fix Clippy lints before committing changes:
+Run and fix [Clippy](https://github.com/rust-lang/rust-clippy) lints issues before committing changes:

-1. Install Rustup.
+1. Install [Rustup](https://rustup.rs/).
 If Rustup was already installed, update to ensure have the latest Rustup and compiler.

 ```bash
 $ rustup update